NCGAS/de-novo-transcriptome-assembly-pipeline/README.md

 Project Bridges v1- original scripts as described at PAG 2018 Project Bridges v2 - added updated transabyss (2.0) and defaulted everything everything to run on normalized files, added normalization script to input_files
 Project Bridges v4- Work in prgress

+### Youtube videos from workshop
+This pipeline was taught at Transcriptome assembly workshop, which was recorded and the vidoes are available on YouTube, https://www.youtube.com/playlist?list=PLqi-7yMgvZy_IaAiPG89AX2cQH2JY4Ifo&disable_polymer=true